-Rent 1 & Sale 1 Realty™ and its affiliate Buy/Rent Free Realty were founded in 1988.
+Rent 1 Sale 1 Realty™ was founded as Rent Free Realty in 1988.
 Our rental teams have years of experience in residential leasing.
 They are all licensed real estate associates knowledgeable in real estate laws, paperwork and tenant/landlord laws.
 They know how to negotiate rent, move in money, credit, pets and property conditions (ie: carpets, washer/dryer, unit location, paint, etc.).

 When to Start Searching